 |Thailand to close famous beach to protect coral

-Thailand will soon close one of its world famous beaches in an effort to reverse the damage done to its coral by mass tourism.
-The beach is in Maya Bay on the tiny island of Koh Phi Phi Leh.
-It garnered worldwide attention after it featured heavily in the Leonardo DiCaprio blockbuster movie The Beach.
-The film put the Maya Bay beach on the bucket lists of millions of travellers worldwide.
-The result has been an influx of up to 5,000 sun worshippers a day to its emerald shores.
+Thailand will close one of its famous beaches to try and reverse the damage done to its coral by tourism.
+The beach is on the island of Koh Phi Phi Leh.
+It got worldwide attention after it featured in the blockbuster movie The Beach.
+The film put the beach on the bucket lists of millions of travellers.
+The result has been up to 5,000 sun worshippers a day to its shores.
 They arrive on hundreds of boats, which have caused irreversible damage to the bay's coral.
-Officials say that most of the coral in the bay has died.
+Officials say that most of the coral has died.
 The beach will close between June and September to let the coral recover.

-Experts predict that almost 80 per cent of Thailand's coral reefs have been destroyed, and that once pristine beaches have been damaged by tourism.
-The deputy dean of the Faculty of Fisheries at Bangkok's Kasetsart University is an outspoken critic of the level of tourism Thailand's coastline has to endure.
-He said the biggest culprits were beachfront hotels, boat anchors crashing into and breaking the coral, and plastic waste being dumped in the sea.
-He believes the "ideal solution" is for Maya Bay to be closed permanently.
+Experts predict that 80 per cent of Thailand's coral reefs have been destroyed.
+Once untouched beaches have been damaged by tourism.
+A professor at Bangkok's Kasetsart University has criticized the tourism that is damaging Thailand's coastline.
+He said the biggest problems were beachfront hotels, boat anchors breaking the coral, and plastic waste dumped in the sea.
+He believes the "ideal solution" is to close Maya Bay permanently.
 He said: "While it's a very pretty bay, visiting it with a flotilla of boats and hordes of other tourists rather detract from the magic."
-He welcomed the temporary closure.